Gorenstein stable log surfaces with $(K_X+\Lambda)^2=p_g(X,\Lambda)-1$: Introduction

 \subsection{Notations and conventions}

 We work exclusively with schemes of finite type over the complex numbers $\mathbb{C}$. \begin{itemize} \item[.]
-A surface is a connected reduced projective schemes of pure dimension two. \item[.]
-By abuse of notation, we sometimes do not distinguish a Cartier divisor $D$ and its associated invertible sheaf $\mathcal{O}_X(D)$. \item[.] $\Sigma_d$ denotes a Hirzebruch surface, which admits a $\mathbb{P}^1$ fibration over $\mathbb{P}^1$.
-We denote $\Gamma$ as a fiber.
-It has a unique 1-section $\Delta_0$ whose self-intersection is $-d$. \item[.]
+A surface is a connected reduced projective scheme of pure dimension two. \item[.]
+By an abuse of notation, we sometimes do not distinguish between a Cartier divisor $D$ and its associated invertible sheaf $\mathcal{O}_X(D)$. \item[.] $\Sigma_d$ denotes a Hirzebruch surface, which admits a $\mathbb{P}^1$ fibration over $\mathbb{P}^1$.
+We denote by $\Gamma$ a fiber and by $\Delta_0$ the 1-section whose self-intersection is $-d$. \item[.]
 We use '$\equiv$' to denote linear equivalent relation of divisors. \item[.]
-If $D$ is a Cartier divisor on $X$, then we denote $\Phi_{|D|}\colon X\dashrightarrow \mathbb{P}:=|D|^*$ as the rational map defined by the linear system $|D|$. \item[.]
-A line $l$ on a variety $X$ with respect to $\mathcal{O}_X(1)$ is a rational curve such that $l\cdot \mathcal{O}_X(1)=1$. \end{itemize}
+If $D$ is a Cartier divisor on $X$, then we denote by $\Phi_{|D|}\colon X\dashrightarrow \mathbb{P}:=|D|^*$ the rational map defined by the linear system $|D|$. \item[.]
+A line $l$ on a variety $X$ with respect to $\mathcal{O}_X(1)$ is a rational curve such that $l\cdot \mathcal{O}_X(1)=1$.

+\item[.]
+We say a connected reducible surface $X=\bigcup \limits_{i=1}^{n} X_i$ is a \emph{string} of surfaces, if each $X_i$ is irreducible, $X_i\cap X_j$ is either an irreducible curve or a set of points(which may be empty) for all $j\not=i$, and each $X_i$ is connected to at most two other surfaces in codimension one.